 HDMI port replacement on a TV costs between $200 and $300.
 Damaged or broken ports may simply stop working or be incompatible with certain HDMI cables.
 In this case, a new port must be fitted and connected to the circuit board, requiring a couple of hours of labor.

 TV motherboard replacements average $200 to $400.
-Often when a problem occurs with a TV motherboard, it needs to be completely replaced rather than repaired.
-The motherboard controls the TV’s functions and features, and a broken motherboard makes your TV completely unusable.
+Often when a problem occurs with a motherboard, it needs to be completely replaced rather than repaired.
+The motherboard controls the TV’s functions and features, and a broken motherboard makes your television completely unusable.

-TV screen replacement costs at least $400 and often much more.
+TV screen replacement costs at least $400 to $1,000 and often much more.
 The screen is the most expensive part of a TV.
 So usually, the cost of replacing it is higher than just buying a new unit.
+In some cases, this is because the screen cannot be replaced without also replacing most of the other components, particularly for TVs like LED, LCD, or plasma.
 Most professional repair companies do not offer screen or panel replacement as a service.

 You might not know exactly which part of your TV is broken or damaged at first.
-The symptoms of a broken television vary from vertical colored lines across the screen to audio issues, power problems, and even situations where the TV starts normally but then turns itself off.
+The symptoms of a broken television vary from vertical colored lines across the screen to audio issues, power problems, and even situations where the television starts normally but then turns itself off.
+For this reason, most repairs start with a diagnostic so that the problem can be found and a plan made for repair.
+For some repairs to be made, the part will need to be replaced, while in other cases, repair or replacement of that part may not be possible.
 The table below shows common problems and average repair costs for each.